.

 Quality management for schools

 The control of the quality development and assurance process at the school level is up to the school management.
-It is supported by the quality manager (the so-called Q-school coordinator or "Q-SK").
+It is supported by a quality manager (the so-called Q-school coordinator or "Q-SK").
 The cooperation of all teachers is a central requirement for the effective implementation of QMS.

 QMS provides several core elements and core processes that will be used for quality development and assurance: